Innuvatech/Patchugo_Lite/README.md

 ## Library installation
 To install this library into Arduino simply go in the library manager and look for a library called **Patchugo_Lite**.
-Once installed you can include it in your sketches from the sketches section>Include Library
+Once installed you can include it in your sketches from the sketches section>Include Library.
+**IMPORTANT** This library cannot be used in conjuction with Arduino libraries like Wire or SPI!
+Including them when the PatchugoLite library header file is also included will result in undefined behaviour!!!

 ![Library image](https://github.com/Innuvatech/PatchugoLite_Arduino_Manager/blob/main/docs/images/Patchugo_Library.png)